At St. Wulstan’s, we follow the Cornerstones Curriculum 22 for our topics and foundation subjects. St. Wulstan's Curriculum Overview.

 The Cornerstones Curriculum is based on inspirational learning activities which take place in a classroom environment that allows children to learn in a way that motivates and interests them.
 Cornerstones will provide our children with a good level of challenge, giving them opportunities to solve problems, apply themselves creatively and express their knowledge and understanding across the curriculum.

-Every year group will experience 6 Imaginative Learning Projects in a year.
 The Projects are used to deliver a broad, balanced and engaging curriculum Each individual project is split into sections, which see children progress through four stages of learning: Engage, Develop, Innovate and Express.

 At the ‘Engage’ stage, children:

 - gain memorable first-hand experiences, such as going on a visit or inviting a special visitor into school

 - get an exciting introduction to a topic or theme

 - get lots of opportunities to make observations